A world-class team of research institutions focused on finding a cure for prostate cancer

 The Pacific Northwest Prostate Cancer SPORE is a group of four prominent research institutions working together toward a common goal of eradicating prostate cancer.
 This work begins with gaining a better understanding of this disease.

-In 2002 the National Cancer Institute, a branch of the National Institutes of Health, awarded the Fred Hutchinson Cancer Research Center a five-year, $12.7 million grant to lead a multi-center, five-year investigation into the genetic mechanisms of prostate cancer progression.
+2002: NCI awards Fred Hutchinson Cancer Research Center $12.7 million to lead a multi-center, multi-project, five-year investigation into the genetic mechanisms of prostate cancer progression.
 Understanding how and why prostate cancer can turn deadly is key to developing therapies that may effectively treat men with recurrent or advanced prostate cancer, for which there is no cure.
+Under the direction of Principal Investigator (PI) Paul Lange, MD, and co-PIs Janet Stanford, PhD, and Peter Nelson, MD, the initiative involved more than 50 investigators from four institutions in Seattle and Vancouver, BC.